It is a condition where one or both eyelids (upper and lower) experience enlargement due to inflammation of the ocular tissue.

 Once you experience head trauma, you may also feel tightness in the throat and a severe headache.

 Treatment of palpebral edema

-Depending on what is causing palpebral edema, a treatment may be prescribed.
-For example, if an allergen is the trigger, the doctor will prescribe antihistamines.
+Depending on what is causing palpebral edema, treatment may be prescribed.
+For example, if an allergen is a trigger, the doctor will prescribe antihistamines.
 Eye drops or oral medications may be used together with mild steroid drops.

 For viral conditions or diseases caused by an infection, medications should be administered to kill the pathogen.
-Antibiotics or antiviral medications may be used.
+Antibiotics or antiviral drugs may be used.

-Another important point is to avoid rubbing the eyes and use gauze soaked in milk to soothe the eyes.
+Another critical point is to avoid rubbing the eyes and use gauze soaked in milk to soothe the eyes.

-Cold or hot compress or slices of potatoes can also be beneficial.
-Cucumber slices work well because they are rich in silicon, water, caffeic acid and ascorbic acid.
+A cold or hot compress or slices of potatoes can also be beneficial.
+Cucumber slices work well because they are rich in silicon, water, caffeic acid, and ascorbic acid.
 This can reduce water retention too.

-Home remedies for eyelid edema include a cold tea bag, which may include green or black tea leaves that contain caffeine and tannic acid that reduces fluid retention.
+Home remedies for eyelid edema include a cold tea bag, which may consist of green or black tea leaves that contain caffeine and tannic acid that reduces fluid retention.

-Sleep with your head elevated to reduce the fluid that accumulates in your eyes during the night.
+Sleep with your head elevated to reduce the fluid accumulated in your eyes during the night.

-Ice water is also a wonderful cure for eyelid edema because it contracts blood vessels and reduces swelling.
+Ice water is also an excellent cure for eyelid edema because it contracts blood vessels and reduces swelling.